Learn how Singular's attribution tracking service works and what it can do.

 This the most reliable attribution method.
 When a user clicks on an ad and reaches the Google Play store, a unique Singular referral ID is passed to Google Play.
 Once the user installs the app, the Singular SDK sends the Singular referral ID forwarded by the Play Store, and attribution is performed.

 Additionally, Singular uses the same referrer technology to capture other attributions labeled in Singular as UTM Referrer attributions.

 |This method uses the Google Advertising ID (AIFA) or iOS Advertising ID (IDFA) that are sent within the tracking link.
 Once Singular receives an install event arrives from the Singular SDK integrated in an app, the install is matched to the ad click based on the shared advertising ID.
 Identifier matching has a maximum of a 30-day attribution window.|

-In this method, a tracking URL collects basic information of the device, including IP address and model, which results in a unique fingerprint.
-The same fingerprint is generated locally on the device once the app is installed and then sent via Singular SDK session.
-The click and the session are then fingerprint matched.
+The tracking URL collects basic information of the device, including IP address and model, which results in a unique fingerprint.
+When the app is installed, the same fingerprint is generated locally on the device and sent to Singular through a Singular SDK session.
+Singular matches the session and the click through the fingerprint.
 Fingerprint matching is limited to 24 hours.
+For more information, see Device Fingerprinting Methodology.

 Note: In accordance with Google and Apple privacy policies, Singular tracks unique devices and their attribution information using the user-resettable Google Advertising ID (AIFA) and iOS Advertising ID (IDFA).
 Singular retains a device’s install attribution information to ensure attribution and cohort accuracy.
 Re-engagements can be tracked any number of times with supported partners.